Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 This menu allows you to modify Mario's stats, all of your partner's stats, whether or not partners are enabled or not, whether a partner is out or not, and whether or not a follower is out or not.

 ### Battles
-This menu allows you to change the HP, Max HP, FP, Max FP, and statuses of anyone in a battle (refered to as Actors).
+This menu allows you to change the HP, Max HP, FP, Max FP, held items, and statuses of anyone in a battle (refered to as Actors).
 * Note: This menu can only be used while in a battle.
+* Note 2: Under certain circumstances, it is possible that having an actor recover using a Life Shroom can cause the game to softlock.
+It is believed that this only occurs when a textbox is supposed to occur, but the Life Shroom interrupts it.
+One example of where this happens is with Bowser in Chapter 8.

 ### Displays
 1. **On-Screen Timer** displays a timer at the bottom-right of the screen.
 This timer is set to run at the current FPS, and therefore will count from 0 to 59 (0 to 49 for EU at 50hz) before reaching one second.